Day 1 – Hidden Kuala Lumpur

 Tip: Nearby Pavilion Shopping Mall is a small tasty lunch spot named Purple Miao.

-The best street found in Kuala Lumpur can be found at Jalan Alor Night Market.
-Right after the sun has set loads of food stalls open their doors.
-Taste the real Malaysian cuisines for cheap prices.
+The best street food in Kuala Lumpur can be found at Jalan Alor Night Market.
+Right after the sun has set, loads of food stalls open their doors.
+Taste the real Malaysian cuisine for cheap prices.
+Join a local street food tour to explore this lively night market and taste the local dishes.

 In 2000, the Wilayah Mosque opened its doors.
 The architecture of the Wilayah Mosque, also known as the Federal Territory Mosque, is inspired by the Blue Mosque of Istanbul in Turkey.